Jon Rahm: World No.1's short-game lessons

 A razor-sharp short game is the key to really low scores and saving a bad round.
 From pitching to bump and runs and splashing shots out of bunkers, Jon Rahm is brilliant at it all.
-You've got to be to go from World no 766 to 5 in the space of 15 months!

 #1: Always check the lie of your ball before you even think about how you're going to play a short-range shot.
 Whenever you see a top player prepare to hit a chip shot, the first thing you'll always see them do is take a very close look at how the ball is sitting.
 The quality of the lie will influence not just your club selection, but the type of shot you can play.